-In our previous post, we explored the differences between happiness and pleasure, and why it matters at work.
-We learned about the role of serotonin in happiness, dopamine in pleasure, and how to tell the difference between the two.
+In our previous post, we explored the differences between happiness and pleasure and why it matters at work.
+We learned about the role of serotonin in happiness and dopamine in pleasure and how to tell the difference between the two.
 Research from the 2017 book by Dr. Robert Lustig helped inform our understanding of these two neurotransmitters and their effects on human health and behavior.
 Lastly, we included an infographic that illustrated how our workplaces could enhance both happiness and pleasure.

 This article revisits Dr. Lustig’s work and his solution to chronic unhappiness (i.e., dopamine imbalance, which can lead to addiction).
 He calls his solution the 4 C’s of Happiness: Connect, Contribute, Cope, and Cook.
 We will review the 4 C’s and then discuss their business and cultural implications.

 1) Connect with people whose company you enjoy.
 Do this in-person, face-to-face.
 Some things you can do:

 The sky’s the limit for things you could do, just put down the phone and do it!
 Connecting can also generate empathy, a form of emotional intelligence, which is instrumental in relationships and career success.

 Time spent with animals can also be restorative; a growing number of organizations acknowledge this via pet-friendly offices.
 My hypothesis is that pets in the workplace (when done properly) can generate higher serotonin levels in staff, which boosts individual morale and team cohesion (but I haven’t seen any data to confirm this yet).

 2) Contribute to something larger than yourself.
 The key is to use your time, energy, resources, and attention to make the world a better place.
 I love what Saint Francis of Assisi said, “It is in giving that we receive.”